Food Allergy Treatment Program (Oral Immunotherapy)

 The goal of Oral Immunotherapy is to increase the individual’s ability to consume a food to which one is allergic without triggering an allergic reaction, i.e., increase one’s tolerance to that food.
 By increasing one’s tolerance, accidental ingestion is much less likely to trigger a worrisome allergic reaction.
 This creates a safety net in case of accidental exposure.
 During the buildup phase of the program, patients should continue to avoid that food, other than for their treatment doses.
 Some patients may eventually be able to incorporate the treatment food into their normal diet.

-The amount of peanut, tree nut, sesame, milk or egg consumed daily at the end of the buildup phase of the program depends on many factors including the age of the individual, specific goal of treatment and whether or not that person likes or dislikes the taste of the food.
+The amount of peanut, tree nut, almond, sesame, milk or egg consumed daily at the end of the buildup phase of the program depends on many factors including the age of the individual, specific goal of treatment and whether or not that person likes or dislikes the taste of the food.
 For example regarding peanut, some individuals like the taste of peanut butter and want to consume unlimited amounts of peanut or peanut butter.
 Other individuals dislike the taste of peanut and their goal is to avoid an allergic reaction caused by accidental ingestion.
 For some a top dose of 10-15 peanuts daily (or equivalent amount of peanut butter) is a achieved.
 For those who do not want to consume large amounts of peanut, a smaller daily dose is chosen, such as 3 peanuts or 3 peanut M&M’s daily.

 Currently our Tree Nut Oral Immunotherapy program treats cashew nut, pistachio nut, walnut and pecan nut allergies.
 Our protocol administers either cashew nut flour progressing to whole cashews or walnut meal progressing to walnuts.
 Since cashew and pistachio are cross-reactive, treating for cashew almost always also protects against pistachio nut allergic reactions.
 Since walnut and pecan are cross-reactive, treating with walnut almost always protects against pecan nut allergic reactions.